anyscale/templates/templates/fine-tune-llm_v2/README.md

 ### How can I fine-tune using my own data?

+The training configs provided in this template all train on the GSM8k which requires a context length of 512 tokens.
+How to ensure the correct format is described in https://docs.endpoints.anyscale.com/fine-tuning/dataset-prep.
+You can replace the s3 buckets in the training configs in this template with paths to your own dataset.

 You can open the file under `training_configs` and update `train_path` and `valid_path` to your training and evaluation file.

 ### How do I customize the fine-tuning job?

 You can edit the values, such as `context_length`, `num_epoch`, `train_batch_size_per_device` and `eval_batch_size_per_device` to customize the fine-tuning job.

-In addition, the deepspeed configs are provided in case you would like to customize them.
+You may be able to reach higher model-quality if you tweak the learning rate but also possibly introduce learning instabilities that can be monitored in [WandB](https://wandb.ai/authorize).
+In addition, the deepspeed configs are provided within this template in case you want to customize them.

 ### What's the full list of supported models?

-The following models can currently be fine-tuned with this template.
+This is a growing list but it includes the following models:

 - mistralai/Mistral-7B-Instruct-v0.1
 - mistralai/Mixtral-8x7b